laurent-fr/W3W-Bot/README.md

  When powered on, the robot should turn to magnetic north after a few seconds, and stay in this position (try to rotate the robot by hand).

-Then you should be able to telnet the robot (no easy way to find the IP yet , use nmap ...) , for now there are a few simple commands (all the angles are in degrees) :
+Then you should be able to telnet the robot (the IP address is displayed on the first line of the screen) , for now there are a few simple commands (all the angles are in degrees) :

   * H< angle> : change the main heading of the robot
   * A< angle> : set the angle when the robot is moving
   * S< speed> : set the speed of the robot (0 to about 60)
   * B : get the battery status (0% to 100%)
   * E<1 to 3> : get the the distance to the next obstacle for the given sonar (in cm)
+  * m<text up to 16 chars> : display a text in the first line of the display